|

 or "negentropy" to name the attribute of a system that increases

-complex systems theory, science is coming to grips with the paradox of
+complex systems theory, science comes to grips with the paradox of

 to outrun the law.
 Science tells us that, despite apparent violations or